Insects and Invertebrates

 Many of these pests and more are each covered by a slide in the power point presentation of SNAP's Organic Gardening class.
 Also see Additonal information below

-If you do a google search on ants, aphids, or any pest you are dealing with on the major websites I have listed in alternatives (NCAPPANNA, or Beyond Pesticides), you can likely find other ideas and a much more complete answer.
+If you do a google search on ants, aphids, or any pest you are dealing with on the major websites I have listed in alternatives (NCAP, PANNA, or Beyond Pesticides), you can likely find other ideas and a much more complete answer.

-Below is extra information on ants, aphids, bed bugs, cockroaches, fleas, grasshoppers, lice, mosquitoes and ticks.
+On the page above extra information on ants, aphids, bed bugs, cockroaches, fleas, grasshoppers, lice, mosquitoes and ticks.